Rexaintreal/LeetCohort/README.md

 ## Setup and Installation

 ### Prerequisites
-- Python 3.12 or higher
+- Python 3.12 or higher (I used 3.12.10)
 - pip for installing packages
 - Firebase project with Firestore and Authentication enabled
+- If you want to use [HackClub](https://auth.hackclub.com/docs/welcome) or [GitHub](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) OAuth please refer to their respective Docs (Almost same as Google)

 ### Installation Steps